LuisEspinosa7/LuisEspinosa7/README.md

-- 🎓 &nbsp; Java Software Engineer with more than 4 years of experience.
+- 🎓 &nbsp; Software Engineer with more than 5 years of experience.

-- 🤯 &nbsp; Crazy about software technologies, backend, frontend and a great user experience...
+- 🤯 &nbsp; Crazy about software technologies, backend, architectures, performance and a great user experience...

-- 🔎 &nbsp; Learning about Cloud (AWS), arquitectures.
+- 🔎 &nbsp; Learning about Cloud (AWS), arquitectures and security.

 - ✍️ &nbsp; True believer that motivation is the way.